Get cheap auto insurance in Georgia

 To legally operate a vehicle in Georgia, you must carry Liability insurance.
 If you’re found driving without insurance, your driver’s license could be suspended.
 To avoid serious expenses in the event of a major accident, you should consider coverage that protects you, your passengers (Medical Payment or Personal Injury Protection), and your vehicle (Collision and Comprehensive).
 However, Liability insurance is the only coverage you are legally required to select when purchasing auto insurance in Georgia.

 Liability coverage helps to pay for property damage or bodily injuries that occur from a car accident you cause.
-It does not cover harm to you or your family members (that’s what Medical Payments coverage is for) or your vehicle (but Collision and Comprehensive coverages do).
-These additional coverages can help you avoid serious expenses in the event of a major accident.
+It does not cover harm to you or your family members (that’s what Personal Injury Protection and Medical Pay coverages are for).
+It also doesn’t cover your vehicle, but Collision and Comprehensive coverages do—these additional coverages can help you avoid major expenses in the event of an accident.

-The average Georgian pays $1,4402 per year for their auto policy, but many people pay much more—often to make up for their bad-driving counterparts.
-Root doesn’t insure high-risk drivers, so Root customers save up to $1,187 per year, on average.
+The average person pays $1,936 per year for their auto insurance in Georgia, but many people pay much more—often to make up for bad drivers.
+Root doesn’t insure high-risk drivers, so Root customers looking to purchase GA insurance could save up to $900 a year.